-UK government ministers have ruled out this possibility and have made clear that they will not accept any form of border between Northern Ireland and the rest of the UK.
-Instead, they propose a series of specific arrangements for the Northern Ireland-Republic of Ireland border that will enable “as frictionless and seamless a border as possible”.
+UK government ministers ruled out this possibility and have made clear that they will not accept any form of border between Northern Ireland and the rest of the UK.
+Instead, they proposed a series of specific arrangements for the Northern Ireland-Republic of Ireland border that will enable “as frictionless and seamless a border as possible”.
 These include waivers for small and medium enterprises (SMEs) and a ‘trusted trader’ scheme for businesses operating across the border.

 However, the agreement on the future relationship between the UK and the EU is likely to be classified as a ‘mixed competence’ agreement.
-It will need to be approved by each of the member states individually, including by their national and in some cases regional parliaments.
+It will need to be approved by each of the member states individually, including their national and in some cases regional parliaments.
 This means that Ireland will have a veto on that deal.

 Are there any other difficult areas for Ireland and Brexit?